of

 the number of employees and

-2. general requirements for the IP management system (IPMS for short)
+2. General requirements for the IP Management System (IPMS)

 It should be a cloud-based solution.
-The software must be hosted in the cloud for easy access and seamless integration with the existing IT infrastructure.
+The software must be hosted in the cloud to enable easy access and seamless integration into the existing IT infrastructure.

 Ease of use

-The software should provide an intuitive user interface that is easy to learn and use.
-It should have a clear and concise presentation of information to improve user efficiency.
+The software should offer an intuitive user interface that's easy to learn and use.
+It should present information clearly and concisely to improve user efficiency.

 Scalability

 The software should be able to scale with the growing needs of the business.
-It should have high scalability to support the addition of new users, sites and IP assets.
+It should be highly scalable to support the addition of new users, locations, and IP assets.

-The software must implement stringent security measures to ensure the confidentiality, integrity and availability of IP data.
-It should provide security features such as encryption, access control and regular security updates.
+The software must implement strict security measures to ensure the confidentiality, integrity, and availability of IP data.
+It should offer security features such as encryption, access control, and regular security updates.

-Then we move on to the desired functionalities of an Intellectual Property Management Software.
+We then move on to the desired functionalities of an intellectual property management software.

 3.1 IP data management

-The software should provide the ability to efficiently capture, store, organize and manage IP data.
-Capture and manage patents, trademarks, designs, copyrights and other IP assets, as well as contracts and conflicts.
-The software should provide a quick and compact overview of IP rights and IP families.
-The representation as a family tree is helpful.
+The software should offer the ability to efficiently capture, store, organize, and manage IP data.
+It should capture and manage patents, trademarks, designs, copyrights, and other IP assets, as well as contracts and conflicts.
+The software should provide a quick and concise overview of intellectual property rights and intellectual property families.
+A family tree view is helpful.

 3.1.1 Automated monitoring of deadlines, extensions and payments.

-For the automated monitoring of deadlines, extensions and payments, the software should, on the one hand, provide the deadlines of the region of the company's registered office that is purchasing the software in full.
-If the company or law firm is located in Germany, at least the deadlines of the following offices should be made available.
-It should be considered whether and to what extent you enrich the specifications with details that you can obtain from public sources (the patent and trademark offices).
-Here we reference for you the offices of the region Germany (user company or user law firm located in Germany):
+When automatically monitoring deadlines, extensions, and payments, the software should, on the one hand, fully provide the deadlines for the region of the company acquiring the software.
+If the company or law firm is headquartered in Germany, the deadlines of at least the following offices should be made available.
+Consider whether and to what extent you can enrich the specifications with details obtained from public sources (patent and trademark offices).
+Here, we reference the offices for the Germany region (user companies or law firms headquartered in Germany):

 German Patent Office

-Here you can find a patent information sheet of the German Patent and Trademark Office, from which you can take essential information for a patent application .
+Here you can find one Patent information sheet of German Patent and Trademark Office, from which you can obtain essential information for a Patent application can be found.

 European Patent Office

-The European Patent Office provides information on the procedural steps on the Internet at this link .
+The European Patent Office provides information on the procedural steps on the Internet at this Link is available for storage, management and analysis.

 International Patent Office, World Intellectual Property Office (WIPO)

-The International Patent Office, WIPO even provides the deadlines in the form of a deadline calculator, which you can access here if you wish.
+The International Patent Office, WIPO, even provides the deadlines in the form of a deadline calculator, which you here can be accessed upon request.

 Brands: